-If health care reform is going to happen in America we need to put a real, meaningful emphasis on prevention.
-That’s where personal trainers come in.
+If health care reform is going to happen in America we need to put a REAL, meaningful emphasis on prevention.

-Research finds that most people hire personal trainers because they do not know you to exercise safely.
+Researchers find most people want to hire a personal trainer because they don't know how to exercise safely.
 By educating people today, fitness trainers can go a long way to reducing disease rates decades later, putting less stress on the health care system.

 While this thinking may work in the short term, we are not Humpy Dumpty – one day they will NOT be able to put us back together again.

-I know everybody doesn't think like this but enough do.
-Again, educated fitness trainers can help here also by not only setting an example, but reinforcing healthy behavior by inculcation of the facts and fostering regular exercise sessions.
+Again, educated fitness trainers can help here too by not only setting an example, but reinforcing healthy behavior by inculcation of the facts and fostering regular exercise sessions.

 Exercise – not necessarily weight loss – is the key to reducing health care costs.
 How many lives could be saved if people would just exercise a little more and not smoke?